The cost of UX/UI design in Serbia

 How much does UX/UI design cost in Serbia - price, process, and tips

-This brings us to the key problem.
+That brings us to the key problem.

 what determines the price of UX/UI design

-what are the typical ranges in Serbia
+what the typical ranges are in Serbia

 how to recognize a good offer